Forenard/sh4der-jockey/README.md

 This program makes use of [NDI®](https://www.ndi.tv/) (Network Device Interface), a standard developed by [NewTek, Inc](https://www.newtek.com/).

+This program supports [Spout](https://leadedge.github.io/) for texture sharing on Windows.
+Spout requires SpoutLibrary.dll - see [SPOUT_SETUP.md](SPOUT_SETUP.md) for installation instructions.

-Please refer to https://www.ndi.tv/ for further information about this technology.
+Please refer to https://www.ndi.tv/ for NDI and https://leadedge.github.io/ for Spout for further information about these technologies.

 ## Contribution